getCUJO/QoOID/draft-ietf-ippm-qoo.md

 sub-results, each measuring the performance of a required sub-milestone that must be reached in time for the application to perform adequately.

-To summarize, the QoO framework and the corresponding, meaningful QoO score should have the following properties:
+To summarize, the QoO framework and the corresponding QoO score should have the following properties in order to be meaningful:

 1. Capture a set of network performance metrics which provably correlate to the application performance of a set of different applications as perceived by users.
-(Useful for end-users and application developers.)
 2. Compare meaningfully to different application requirements.
 3. Be composable so operators can isolate and quantify the contributions of different sub-outcomes and sub-paths of the network.
-(Useful for operators.)

 Next, the document focuses on the requirements of each of the mentioned target groups.